internaut/learningjulia/README.md

 - `gcd`: simple and extended [Euclidian algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) to find the greatest common divisor of two integers
 - `residueclasses`: code to represent and visualize [residue or congruence classes](https://en.wikipedia.org/wiki/Modular_arithmetic#Congruence_classes) in modular arithmetic
+- `linalg`: some concepts from linear algebra, such as:
+  - Gaussian elimination and reduced echelon form
+  - matrix rank
+  - matrix inverse

 Each project also contains automated tests in a `tests.jl` file.